borkdude/speculative/README.md

 java.lang.Long cannot be cast to clojure.lang.IFn
 ```

+## Managing expectations

+These specs try to be as accurate as possible, given what we know about the
+newest releases of Clojure and ClojureScript.
+However, we cannot guarantee that
+these specs are The Answer, once and for all.
+Our specs may be inaccurate and we
+may change them based on new insights.
+Functions in future versions of Clojure
+may allow different arguments and arities or return different values than we
+account for at this time of writing.
+These specs have no official status, are
+not endorsed by Cognitect and are provided without warranty.

 ## Speculative broke my project

 Speculative specs find, when instrumented, incorrect or undefined usage of